 Modelling Complex Warfighting Strategic Research Investment

-DST's Modelling Complex Warfighting Strategic Research Investment program is a five year program which seeks to revolutionise how DST undertakes operations analysis to better handle the interaction of complex geopolitical, social, technological, economic and cultural factors impacting the capability of the current force and design of the future force.
+DSTG's Modelling Complex Warfighting Strategic Research Investment program is a five year program which seeks to revolutionise how DSTG undertakes operations analysis to better handle the interaction of complex geopolitical, social, technological, economic and cultural factors impacting the capability of the current force and design of the future force.
+The MCW is now moving into a new phase, transitioning from research exploration to consolidation to meet the expanded Defence problem space.

-Seven research projects, or strategic responses, are being undertaken under the Modelling Complex Warfighting Strategic Research Investment program:
+Three research projects, or strategic responses, are being undertaken under the Modelling Complex Warfighting Strategic Research Investment program.
+Each project is designed to focus effort and collectively they will conduct the specific research required to provide transformational operational analysis to future force decisions:

 Defence Science Networks